nahtanojako/100-days-of-code/log.md

  ### Day 86: February 5, 2019

-**Today's Progress**: Practicing the react section of Free Code Camp.Also started another course for react sideby side.
+**Today's Progress**: Practicing the react section of Free Code Camp.Also started another course for react sideby side.Installed node js and npm for further practice on my own.